Ontario Teachers Pension Plan Board Purchases 12,304 Shares of WestRock (NYSE:WRK)

-Ontario Teachers Pension Plan Board increased its position in shares of WestRock (NYSE:WRK – Get Rating) by 125.5% in the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 22,111 shares of the basic materials company’s stock after buying an additional 12,304 shares during the period.
-Ontario Teachers Pension Plan Board’s holdings in WestRock were worth $683,000 at the end of the most recent reporting period.
+Ontario Teachers Pension Plan Board raised its stake in WestRock (NYSE:WRK – Get Rating) by 125.5% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 22,111 shares of the basic materials company’s stock after purchasing an additional 12,304 shares during the period.
+Ontario Teachers Pension Plan Board’s holdings in WestRock were worth $683,000 as of its most recent SEC filing.

-WestRock (NYSE:WRK – Get Rating) last posted its earnings results on Wednesday, February 1st.
-The basic materials company reported $0.55 EPS for the quarter, missing the consensus estimate of $0.60 by ($0.05).
+WestRock (NYSE:WRK – Get Rating) last released its quarterly earnings results on Wednesday, February 1st.
+The basic materials company reported $0.55 earnings per share for the quarter, missing the consensus estimate of $0.60 by ($0.05).
+The firm had revenue of $4.92 billion for the quarter, compared to analysts’ expectations of $5.11 billion.
 WestRock had a return on equity of 10.53% and a net margin of 3.80%.
-The business had revenue of $4.92 billion for the quarter, compared to the consensus estimate of $5.11 billion.
-During the same period in the previous year, the firm earned $0.65 earnings per share.
-The company’s revenue was down .6% on a year-over-year basis.
-As a group, equities research analysts expect that WestRock will post 2.94 EPS for the current fiscal year.
+The firm’s revenue for the quarter was down .6% compared to the same quarter last year.
+During the same quarter last year, the firm posted $0.65 earnings per share.
+Research analysts predict that WestRock will post 2.94 EPS for the current fiscal year.

 WestRock Announces Dividend

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, February 22nd.
-Investors of record on Friday, February 10th will be issued a dividend of $0.275 per share.
-This represents a $1.10 annualized dividend and a yield of 3.38%.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, February 22nd.
+Shareholders of record on Friday, February 10th will be paid a $0.275 dividend.
+This represents a $1.10 dividend on an annualized basis and a yield of 3.38%.
 The ex-dividend date of this dividend is Thursday, February 9th.
-WestRock’s dividend payout ratio (DPR) is presently 35.03%.
+WestRock’s payout ratio is 35.03%.

 WestRock Co engages in the provision of sustainable fiber-based paper and packaging solutions.
 It operates through the following segments: Corrugated Packaging, Consumer Packaging, Global Paper, and Distribution.
 The Corrugated Packaging segment consists of the sale of corrugated containers and other corrugated products including displays.